-The Solr-Singledeveloper.json deployment configuration file installs and configures Solr with SSI.
+The Solr-Singledeveloper.json deployment configuration file installs and configures Solr with SSL.

 For local testing and development, you can set up a self-signed certificate.
-The Apache Solr Reference guide has more information about .
+The Apache Solr Reference guide has more information about creating a self-signed certificate.